 Operation Anthropoid and the Butcher of Prague

 Operation Anthropoid was the code name for a mission to kill Heydrich.
 Jan Kubiš and Josef Gabčík, Czech and Slovakian, waited for Heydrich on May 26th 1942 in Prague 8 district.
 As his car was approaching, the plan was to shoot Heydrich with a gun.
 But the gun jammed.
 Heydrich immediately made a fatal error.
-Instead of ordering his driver to get away, he ordered to stop the car.
+Instead of ordering his driver to get away, he ordered him to stop the car.
 This gave time to Jan Kubiš to threw a grenade at the car.
 Even Kubiš partially missed, the explosion severely wounded Heydrich.
 In short, Heydrich died in the hospital in Prague a week later, June 4th 1942.

 Did you know?
 SS-Obergruppenfuhrer Reinhard Heydrich was one of the most important Nazi generals.
 He was chief of the Reich Main Security Office (including the Gestapo, Kripo, and SD).
 In 1942, Heydrich chaired the Conference in Wansee, which formed the Final Solution of the Jewish Question.
 He helped organise Kristallnacht in November 1938.